d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

 d2l.train_ch5(net, train_iter, test_iter, num_epochs, lr)
 ```

-Let's have a look at the scale parameter `gamma`
+Let us have a look at the scale parameter `gamma`
 and the shift parameter `beta` learned
 from the first batch normalization layer.